CDSoft/FizzBuzz/README.md

 YAML, JSON, XML, CSV, INI, TOML.
 Every script shall rely on specific (existing or not) libraries to read and write these data formats.

-This document presents a commun and powerful data format and some tools to script the build process of a project and generate documentation.
+This document presents a common and powerful data format and some tools to script the build process of a project and generate documentation.

 To sum up the suggested solution is: